CIEMAT-Neutrino/SCINT/README.md

 sshfs user@server:path_to_data data
 ```

-2 Run the following macros FROM the macros folder:
+2 Run the following macros FROM the macros' folder:

 ```bash
 cd ../macros